Police: Florida Woman Used Machete To Threaten Daycare Worker

 — Captain Florida (@CaptFlorida) January 6, 2017

-Last year an Alabama couple was arrested, after police say they planted a fake bomb at an elementary school.
+Last year, an Alabama couple was arrested after police say they planted a fake bomb at an elementary school.
 ABC 33 News reports that Zachary Edwards and Raphel Dillgard allegedly did this so they could shoot any officers responding to the incident.
 Fortunately, the duo was apprehended.

 Tragic.
 A young boy at a daycare inside a federal building died after choking on a meatball during lunch. https://t.co/Cbw5oKrIto